News

 Scannable membership cards – all you need to know

-From September 2023, we’ll be introducing scannable membership cards with a QR code for all adults and adult family members.
-Here’s the lowdown on why we’re making this change and how we hope it will bring you a richer membership experience.
+In September 2023, we introduced scannable membership cards containing a QR code for all ‘adult’ and ‘adult family’ members.
+Here’s the lowdown on why we made this change and how we hope it will bring you a richer membership experience.

 5 min read

-Pair of Avocet wading in shallow water as the sun sets
+Pair of Avocets wading in shallow water as the sun sets

 On this page

-Why are we making adult RSPB membership cards scannable?
+Why did we make adult RSPB membership cards scannable?

-The information we collect will also help us paint a more accurate picture of how visitors impact the reserve itself, allowing us to improve how we manage the landscape for the precious wildlife which lives there.
+The information we collect will also help us to paint a more accurate picture of how visitors impact the reserve itself.
+This will enable us to improve how we manage the landscape for the precious wildlife living there.

-By having scannable membership cards it will also help prevent them being used fraudulently.
-As a charity, membership and admissions income from our nature reserves is a huge source of our income.
-Much of the money raised is spent directly on protecting the wildlife and wild spaces you love.
+Finally, scannable membership cards also help to prevent memberships being used fraudulently.
+This is crucial because, as a charity, membership and admissions on our nature reserves are a huge source of our income, and much of the money raised is spent directly on protecting the wildlife and wild spaces you love.

 The view of the cliffs at Bempton overlooking the water at sunset, showing surrounding grassland and the arch rock formation in the cliffs.